mohammedshady/stock_trade_game/ReadMe.md

 This project is under active development, with significant UI improvements, enhancements to the bot's decision-making logic, and new game modes.
 Stay tuned for exciting updates!

-For inquiries and assistance, please don't hesitate to reach out to me at mohatech777@gmail.com.
+For inquiries and assistance, please don't hesitate to reach out to us at mohatech777@gmail.com , marioayman2017@gmail.com , amiraabdelghany764@gmail.com